sklarcorp/data-style-guide/README.md

   *  (e.g. Family Name: Hartmann / Alligator)
 *  DO NOT put a space before a slash when describing a `Tip End Style` or completing any `Tip End` field
   *  (e.g. Sharp/Sharp; Sharp/Blunt; Blunt/Blunt)
-*  Measurements requiring fractions should have a space between the whole number and the fraction (e.g. 6 1/2" not 61/2")
+*  Measurements requiring fractions should have a hyphen between the whole number and the fraction (e.g. 6-1/2" not 61/2" nor 6 1/2")
 *  Do not put a space between the numbers creating a fraction (e.g. 1/2" not 1 / 2")